Top Austin School Offering Psychology Degrees

 - Ranked as one of the best national liberal arts colleges in 2013, according to USNWR

 - Named one of the top historically black colleges and universities in 2013 by USNWR

 Huston-Tillotson University is a small Methodist school that offers a bachelor's degree in psychology.
 Students take classes in human development, psychology theories, counseling, psychological disorders, and research methods.
 Students also choose electives in topics such as addiction, social psychology, conflict resolution, and human development.
 In the final two years of the program, all students work as interns in a profession related to psychology.
 The school also offers a minor in psychology that introduces students to the basic theories in psychology and human development.
 Students who wish to become licensed counselors or psychologists must complete a graduate-level program at another school.

-Related to Psychology Degrees: Top School Offering a Psychology Degree - Austin, TX
+Related to Top Austin School Offering Psychology Degrees

 - Recently Updated